Tech Content

 3. Learning Curve for Interpreting Data

-Gathering and interpreting data are not the same.
-It is important to educate your teams so they understand both processes to ensure the quality of insights.
-Since every employee is in some way involved in DDDM, they should know the best practices of a data-driven culture.
+Gathering and interpreting data require different skillsets.
+It is important to educate teams so they understand both processes to ensure quality insights.
+Since every employee is in some way involved in DDDM, providing training on data literacy and analysis best practices is essential for building a true data-driven culture.

 The Influence of Big Data on Business